trilitech/tezos-developer-docs/docs/using.md

 - Decentralized storage: Users can store data in such a way that the data is available to all users forever, or at least as long as the blockchain system is running
 - Decentralized currency: Users agree on a currency and its behavior and use decentralized storage to record which accounts have what amount of currency
 - Decentralized computing: Users put programs known as _smart contracts_ in the decentralized storage and allow other users to run those programs

-As a Tezos user, you may have come to the platform for many reasons, including:

-- Paying or accepting payments in the Tezos cryptocurrency (known as tez and occasionally by the symbol ꜩ or the ticker symbol XTZ)
-- Authenticating to web applications, like you might log in to a web site with a user name or email address
-- Creating your own cryptocurrencies or other exchangeable digital assets, known as [tokens](/architecture/tokens)
-- Running smart contracts to perform computation tasks in a transparent, censorship-proof way

 ## How do I get started?